-MBA 610 Advanced Seminar in International Marketing......3 cr.
-This course provides tools for marketing management decision processes and marketing systems in the global environment; application to multinational business operations and strategy development; and marketing techniques of foreign market entry (import/exports, joint ventures, licensing and management contracts).
-Emphasis is on marketing mix and how it is adapted to the global environment.
+MBA 610 (HA 610) Advanced Seminar in International Marketing3 cr.
+This course provides tools for marketing management decision processes and marketing systems in the global environment; application to multinational business operations and strategy development; and marketing techniques of foreign market entries (import/exports, joint ventures, licensing and management contracts).
+Emphasis is on marketing mix and how it is adapted for the global environment.